Skip to content

 getting ipfs

-Your daemon listens for other instances of ipfs using port 4001, so if you know how to open that port in your firewall and router, make sure you do.
+Your daemon listens for other instances of ipfs using port 4001, so if you need to open that port in your firewall/router, make sure you do.
+It presents an API on port 5001 and an http interface for your browser on 8080.
+Putting http://127.0.0.1:8080/ipfs/[multihash] into your browser should load up that multihash, which for our purposes will usually be a file or a directory of more multihashes.

 connecting your client

-IPFS daemons are treated as services inside hydrus, so go to services->manage services->remote->ipfs daemons and add in your information.
-Hydrus uses the API port, default 5001, so you will probably want to use credentials of 127.0.0.1:5001.
-You can click 'test credentials' to make sure everything is working.
+IPFS daemons are treated as services inside hydrus, so go to services->manage services->add->ipfs daemon.
+You will probably want to use credentials of 127.0.0.1:5001.
+Click 'test address' to make sure everything is working.

 Thereafter, you will get the option to 'pin' and 'unpin' from a thumbnail's right-click menu, like so:

 Notice how the IPFS icon appears on your pending and pinned files.
-You can search for these files using 'system:file service'.
+You can search for these files by changing the file domain (where it normally says "my files" in the autocomplete dropdown) or by using 'system:file service'.

 Right-clicking any pinned file will give you a new 'share' action:

-If you want to share a pinned file with someone, you have to tell them this multihash.
+If you want to share a pinned file with someone, you have to tell them that multihash.
 They can then:

 • View it through their own ipfs daemon's gateway, at http://127.0.0.1:8080/ipfs/[multihash]